snnair/aus-exchange-rates/README.md

 5. I would also have made fetching the historical exchange rates data asynchronous, using AJAX.
 6. I would also rethink the architecture of the app.
 The current iteration calls the OER API for latest exchange rates everytime the page loads (or re-loads).
 This may end up being expensive with a surge in users/traffic.
 A better approach maybe to cache the results and only call the API periodically.
 7. I could not look into the publisher/subscriber model and think about how it would be implemented.
 I acknowledge that I lack the necessary systems design knowledge.
 I would definitely want to look into it and understand it better.
 It could enable me to think about the scalability of the app in this context.
-8. Storing the Open Exchange Rates API key in a hard-coded form in the oer_api Python module does not strike me as the best approach, as I am aware that the file can be read / reverse-engineered.
-Finding a better way to do it is also another enhancement.

 The solution also includes a REST API that has two endpoints.
 It responds with latest exchange rates data and historical exchange rates data respectively.
 Therefore, the overall solution is along the full-stack track.
 I tried my best to design it well and think about scalability and did the best I could with the time that I had.